 - Make the concrete form (mold) using the countertop.

-- Make a hole in the centre of the countertop material to act as a compass guide.
+- Make a hole in the center of the countertop material to act as a compass guide.

-- Attach a scrap piece of plywood to the centre hole.
+- Attach a scrap piece of plywood to the center hole.

 - Attach the router to the other end of the plywood.